We spend much of our family lives in the car.

 What all this time on the road really means is that our wheels are also our home away from home.

-So why not make it a peaceful one as well - or at the very least, not stressful?
+So why not make it peaceful time - or at the very least, not stressful?

 It can be done - with these 8 simple rules of the road.